Commitments made by "L'Oceanographic Institute - Fondation Albert Ier, Prince de Monaco"

 For any questions regarding personal data, you can send us an email at the following address: email@example.com

-In case of dispute, the Monegasque courts will have sole jurisdiction.
+In case of dispute, the courts of Monaco shall have sole jurisdiction.

 The present “Terms and Conditions of Use” apply subject to any necessary disposition of Monegasque law, which may be applied.